iacutone/geography_helper/README.md

 ## Usage

-call `GeographyHelper::States.new.states` for a hash of nested states call `GeographyHelper::States.new.provinces` for a hash of nested provinces call `GeographyHelper::Countries.new.countries` for a hash of countries
+call `GeographyHelper::States.new.states` for a hash of nested states

+call `GeographyHelper::States.new.provinces` for a hash of nested provinces

+call `GeographyHelper::Countries.new.countries` for a hash of countries

-The gem also provides helper two methods to render state/province and country dropdowns from a Rails select dropdown.
+### The gem also provides two helper methods to render state/province and country dropdowns from a Rails select dropdown.

 * `country_options_for_select`
-* `state_options_for_select`
+* `state_options_for_select()`
+  - this method takes an optional selected argument, 'NY'

 ``` ruby example.html.erb
 <%= form.select :country, country_options_for_select, {include_blank: true} %>